osmangozukucuk/connect4game/README.md

 └── package.json
 ```

-## Contributing

 <details>
   <summary>
     <h2><code>[Click to show]</code> 🙏 the path I followed / and more info 🙏</h2>
   </summary>
-  1-I asked to chatgpt to make my game screen page
+  1.I asked to chatgpt to make my game screen page

-  2-I explained the mechanics
+  2.I explained the mechanics

-  3-I explained the cells, colors and wanted to follow mechanics
+  3.I explained the cells, colors and wanted to follow mechanics

-  4-I wanted to add some functions like: tie,win,lose and asked to chatgpt to make them
+  4.I wanted to add some functions like: tie,win,lose and asked to chatgpt to make them

-  5-I worked on it a bit and finished it
+  5.I worked on it a bit and finished it

-  6-I asked to make transition between pages to chatgpt
+  6.I asked to make transition between pages to chatgpt

-  7-I created my game list page and game creation page
+  7.I created my game list page and game creation page

-  8-I started to doing game creation page i used local.storage for the choosing colors and printing the names
+  8.I started to doing game creation page i used local.storage for the choosing colors and printing the names

-  9-After finishing the game creation page i asked to the chatgpt to do saving win, lose, tie functions to local.storage
+  9.After finishing the game creation page i asked to the chatgpt to do saving win, lose, tie functions to local.storage

-  10-Then started the game list page i used local.storage again
+  10.Then started the game list page i used local.storage again

-  11-After completing these pages i started to doing styles and i getted a lot of help from chatgpt
+  11.After completing these pages i started to doing styles and i getted a lot of help from chatgpt

-  12-and finally I wrote this documentation.
+  12.and finally I wrote this documentation.

 </details>